BLACKWATER coach Nash Racela admitted losing interest in the PBA after his unceremonious exit from TNT a few years ago.

 Blackwater now holds a 2-1 record after a victory over NLEX last Saturday, and a close defeat against Barangay Ginebra, one of the teams seen as title contenders in the bubble.

-Although he stopped watching PBA games, Racela said he didn't completely lost touch.
+Although he stopped watching PBA games, Racela said he didn't completely lose touch.
 He also credited his players - most of them his former players at FEU - and fellow coaches for helping him reconnect.

 “What really helped me was, number one, ‘yung coaches that we have and the players that we have,” said Racela, who has the 2017 Commissioner’s Cup as his first and only finals appearance in the PBA.